TosbackCgusBridge-Bot/CGUs-versions/Superpages/Privacy Policy.md

 Improve Website and Targeted Advertising.
 We use, store and/or share information Dex Media automatically collects through This Website to improve This Website, to monitor its performance, to make This Website easier for you and other users to use, to manage features and programs made available through This Website and to provide behavioral tracking data to non-“Dex Media Family” companies, with which we have agreements, for the purpose of presenting you with, among other things, targeted advertising on third party websites.
 For example, Dex Media may use information Dex Media automatically collects in the ways described in the section entitled "What is a cookie and why does Dex Media use them?", below.

-Mobile Advertising.
-We use information Dex Media automatically collects through the Mobile Products to improve our mobile products, to monitor its performance, to make Mobile Products easier for you and other users to use, to manage features and programs made available through Mobile Products.
-Click here to view the Mobile Privacy Policy.
+Mobile Advertising.We use information Dex Media automatically collects through the Mobile Products to improve our mobile products, to monitor its performance, to make Mobile Products easier for you and other users to use, to manage features and programs made available through Mobile Products.Click here to view the Mobile Privacy Policy.

 Can I review and request changes to personally identifiable information that I provide through registration forms on This Website?